tuya/screen-ipc-call-private-spec-ios/readme.md

 step2: run `pod update`.

 ### Note
-if you need other UIBizBundles, please upgrade the versions to `5.11.0`
+if you need other UIBizBundles, please upgrade the versions of other UIBizBundles to `5.11.0`

 ### Features
 - add audio/video call